Table of Contents

 The nerve provides sensory innervation of the skin on the extensor surfaces of the upper and lower arm and dorsal side of the proximal and middle phalanges of the radial 2½ fingers.
 The sensory innervation takes place via the dorsal antebrachial cutaneous nerve, the inferior lateral brachial cutaneous nerve, and the dorsal antebrachial cutaneous nerve.

-Common causes of radial nerve lesions are:
+The common causes of radial nerve lesions are:

-- Use of crutches: paralysis occurs due to the pressure of crutches at the axilla.
+- Use of crutches: paralysis occurs due to the pressure of crutches at the axilla

 - Humeral shaft fracture